nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### List : `ls`

-`list` commands filter the tasklist.
-There are multiple ways to filter the tasklist, such as listing all tasks, unmarked tasks, all tasks under a module name etc. You may apply multiple list commands in one command to filter a list down to the results you are looking for.
+`ls` commands filter the task list.
+There are multiple ways to filter the task list, such as listing all tasks, unmarked tasks, all tasks under a module name, etc. You may apply multiple list flags in one command to filter a list down to the results you are looking for.
 To reset the list, use the command `ls -a`.

 Current filters applied will be shown in the UI at the top bar.